BobbyBurt/LittleFellas/README.md

   - I can't reasonably test above 2532 x 1020, so that's fine for this project
   - NG window on desktop will be 960 x 540, if the others want to change that later then it will be easy to

+- [x] Test how many animated sprites can exist on screen
+- [x] Test how many sprites of various animations, bigger animations, each with movement code

 - [ ] Test ideal size of sprites
-- [x] Test how many animated sprites can exist on screen
-- [ ] Test how many sprites of various animations, bigger animations, each with movement code
+- [ ] prototype the most fun ways of interacting with creatures.
+The gameplay will be focused around them

 - [x] Set up Newgrounds.io
 - [ ] uhh can I call NGio.js functions the way it's set up?